 NBHC has no employees.
-Staff support is provided by the Province's Departments of Transportation and Infrastructure and Finance.
-A salary allocation of \$349,696 (2018 - \$298,104) for staff support is included in administrative expenses and is based on historical cost.
+Staff support is provided by the Province's Department of Transportation and Infrastructure and Department of Finance and Treasury Board.
+A salary allocation of \$322,773 (2019 - \$349,696) for staff support is included in administrative expenses and is based on historical cost.
 Other services such as financial, human resources and information technology are provided by the Province at no cost and no amount has been recognized in the financial statements for these services.

 NBHC does not have a separate bank account.
-The Due from the Province of New Brunswick account allows funds to flow from the Province to NBHC to fund NBHC's obligations to the New Brunswick (F-M) Project Company Inc..
-At March 31, 2019 the Due from the Province of New Brunswick balance was \$521.2 million (2018 - \$564.0 million).
+The Due from the Province of New Brunswick account allows funds to flow from the Province to NBHC to fund NBHC's obligations to the New Brunswick (F-M) Project Company Inc. At March 31, 2020 the Due from the Province of New Brunswick balance was \$475.6 million (2019 - \$521.2 million).
 There are no fixed terms or conditions of repayment associated with this balance.

-NBHC is also related to the New Brunswick (F-M) Project Company Inc., as a member of the project company under the Companies Act and by agreement with the project company for the purposes of operating, managing, maintaining and rehabilitating the four-lane highway between Longs Creek and Moncton.
+NBHC is also related to the New Brunswick (F-M) Project Company Inc. as a member of the project company under the Companies Act and by agreement with the project company for the purposes of operating, managing, maintaining and rehabilitating the four-lane highway between Longs Creek and Moncton.
 Further, NBHC has a contractual obligation to the project company which is disclosed in Note 13.
 Expenses in the financial statements relating to payments made to the project company are disclosed in Note 12 and NBHC has a capital lease obligation to the project company.
 Details on this capital lease obligation, including the balance, terms, conditions and payments are disclosed in Note 5.